oracle/tribuo/README.md

 types.
 Development is led by [Oracle Labs'](https://labs.oracle.com) Machine Learning Research Group;  We welcome community contributions.

-All the trainers are configurable using the [OLCUT](https://github.com/oracle/olcut) configuration system.
+All trainers are configurable using the [OLCUT](https://github.com/oracle/olcut) configuration system.
 This allows a user to define a trainer in an xml file and repeatably build models.
 Example configurations for each of the supplied Trainers can be found in the config folder